Albuquerque Institute of Biblical Law

 Seven Covenants

 So what are these three other covenants?
 When God renewed His relationship with Israel, He employed the Threshold Covenant with Israel that we see in the Passover/Pesach.
 Passover is much more than remembering Israel’s release from bondage.
-It is Israel coming out of apostasy and renewing her relationship with Jehovah with the father of each household applying symbolically the blood of Israel’s Savior-God to their thresholds.
+It is Israel coming out of apostasy and renewing her relationship with Yehovah with the father of each household applying symbolically the blood of Israel’s Savior-God to their thresholds.

 Now our summary looks like this: